-Ever watched a TV commercial and not known what it was advertising?
+Have you ever watched a TV commercial and not known what it was advertising?
 Sometimes we can see the same advertisement day after day and even become familiar with the advertisement’s narrative content.
 Yet, when asked what the advertisement is trying to sell, we are at a loss.
 The question is, why is the commercial failing so badly?

-One way to answer this question is to run a marketing research study and simply ask respondents why they didn’t or couldn’t engage with the branding message in the advertisement.
+One way to answer this question is to run a marketing research study, and simply ask respondents why they didn’t or couldn’t engage with the branding message in the advertisement.
 This might provide an answer.
 However, research has shown that visual attention is complex and involves both conscious and unconscious impulses.
 Because visual attention often depends upon unconscious impulses, respondents may not really understand their own visual behavior.
 This can lead respondents to give rationalizations for their patterns of visual attention that are, in fact, quite wrong.
 This is a serious problem as, in marketing research, a wrong answer is often much worse than no answer at all.

 You may well have heard of eye tracking for marketing research.
-When used in a marketing research study, eye tracking can give important insights into views’ engagement with marketing material through visual behavior analysis.
+When used in a marketing research study, eye tracking can give important insights into viewer’s engagement with marketing material through visual behavior analysis.
 At a very basic level, visual behavior analysis allows the marketing researcher to see through the eyes of the customer and to determine the customer’s focus of attention at any given point in time.
-The hope is that by conducting visual behavior analysis, we can spot potential problems with the marketing material before the campaign is launched.
+The hope is that, by conducting visual behavior analysis, we can spot potential problems with the marketing material before the campaign is launched.